Mozambique May 21, May 22, May 26-28, 2023.

 US$, ZAR, British pounds and Euros are freely convertible at commercial rates at any bank or exchange.

-There is very little black market currency exchange, since the commercial exchanges offer the best market rate.
-You cannot exchange meticais outside Mozambique, but you can convert them back at exchanges prior to leaving the country.
-Also you cannot buy meticais outside Moçambique.
+There is very little black market currency exchange since the commercial exchanges offer the best market rate.
+You cannot exchange meticais outside Mozambique, but you can convert them back at exchanges before leaving the country.
+Also, you cannot buy meticais outside Moçambique.

 ATMs are present throughout the country; Standard, Millennium Bim, BCI, ProCredit and Barclays.
 Standard accepts Visa & Mastercard, Millennium accepts all international cards including Maestro/Cirrus cards while Barclays doesn’t seem to accept any cards with great regularity.